swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 *Example of how an Authentication Context URI identifier representing a Level of Assurance is included in an authentication statement.*

 An Identity Provider that acts as a proxy for other Identity Providers SHOULD include the `<saml2:AuthenticatingAuthority>` element under the `<saml2:AuthnContext>` element.
-This element will contain the entityID of the Identity Provider that was involved in authenticating the principal.
+This element will contain the entityID of the Identity Provider that authenticated the principal.

 ```
 <saml2:AuthnStatement AuthnInstant="2013-03-15T09:22:00" SessionIndex="b07b804c-7c29-ea16-7300-4f3d6f7928ac">